-As a postgraduate studying in central London, you might be balancing your study with work and family commitments, and may be living away from university halls.
+As a postgraduate studying in London, you might be balancing your study with work and family commitments, and may be living away from university halls.
 We know that your support needs will vary.
 But when you need it, the right help is at hand.

 Most postgraduates find their closest contact is with their departmental advisors and supervisors, and there are a range of other academic services on offer to help with your study.
 Royal Holloway is renowned for its friendly and caring community and we’ll help you to access personal support and wellbeing services to help you get the most out of your time with us.

 As well as your departmental advisors and academic staff we have a dedicated member of staff based at our central London campus, who will be able to help you with any enquiries whilst studying there.

 Support for international students

 Our central London campus is perfectly located for exploring the employment opportunities and cultural highlights the city has to offer, and we welcome students from all over the world.